andreztz/xradios/README.md

 ## Usage example

-Open the terminal, and run the command
+Open the terminal, and run the following command

 ```bash